KenSteadman/CS-50/Labs/Lab2/README.md

+# Lab 2: Scrabble

-# Determine which of two Scrabble words is worth more.
+Determine which of two Scrabble words is worth more.

 ```
 $ ./scrabble